 And if you've ever thought or heard: "It rains all the time", "We only eat pancakes here". or "It's a region stuck in its traditions"....
 Just so you know, Tolt went there to check it out for himself.

-Supported by weather data (spoiler: no, Brest is not the rainiest city in France) The new album takes the mystery out of preconceived ideas, helping you to (re)discover a region that's far more complex, inventive and committed than you might imagine.
-With Gwenn de La Naf (the cooperative ethical bank), he's off to meet the men and women who are transforming Brittany.
-On the agenda: third places, participative inns and ecotourism projects!
+Supported by weather data (spoiler: no, Brest is not the rainiest city in France) Gwenn de la Bretagne, he turns conventional wisdom on its head and helps you (re)discover a region that's far more complex, inventive and committed than you might imagine.
+We're off to meet the men and women who are transforming Brittany with Gwenn de The Nave La Nef is an ethical cooperative bank that finances only positive-impact projects and is 100% transparent about all its financing.
+On the program, a tour of the projects financed by La Nef thanks to the savings it collects from all and sundry: third places, participative inns and ecotourism projects!

 From Paris, Lyon, Marseille or other major European cities, the SNCF network and high-speed trains take you directly to Rennes, Brest or Saint-Malo.